zerobase-io/smart-tracing-api/README.md

 This repository contains the back end for the Zerobase smart tracing platform.
 Refer to the [smart-tracing repo](https://github.com/zerobase-io/smart-tracing) for the front end.
 We are using Kotlin and Neo4j with cloud storage on Heroku.
 We are using Dropwizard for the REST framework.
 Kotlin requires Java and Maven.

+Any commands shown in this read-me are written in bash.
+If you are on Windows or use an alternate shell, like fish, please adjust the commands accordingly.

 ## Set up for the project

 ### Kotlin